HOW TO PLAY

 - If the score becomes 12-all, the side scoring the 13th point shall win the game.
 The winning side will serve first in the next game.

-- Intervals should not exceed 120 seconds between games; and not exceeding 60 seconds in the fifth game when players change ends at 6 points.
+- Intervals should not exceed 120 seconds between games; and not exceeding 60 seconds during every game when the leading score reaches 6 points.